Marshall University Athletics

 - ----

-Chansi Stuckey was hired as Marshall’s wide receivers coach by head coach Tony Gibson in January 2025.
+Chansi Stuckey returns to Marshall to begin his second season serving as the Herd’s outside wide receivers coach for Marshall head coach Tony Gibson, whom hired him in January 2025.

 Stuckey comes to Marshall after most recently having served as Notre Dame’s wide receivers coach for two seasons in 2022-23.